SUMMER MUSIC INSTITUTE

 Final Concert

-June
+June 16-20, 2025

-The Georgia State University Summer Music Institute – Music Industry Track, is in its first year with the Summer Music Institute.
-The summer program focuses on the music industry and recording technology of today’s music.
+The Georgia State University Summer Music Institute - Music Industry Track, is in its third year with the Summer Music Institute.
+The summer program focuses on the music industry and recording technology of today's music.
 The instruction will focus on writing, recording and business models in the the music industry.

 Summer Music Institute instructors are educators and performers dedicated to providing an intensive learning experience for musicians from middle school through high school.
 Participants will take part in sessions on: